-As noted in the Introduction, the Voorburg Group has not previously addressed turnover practices in the real estate activities and products area.
+As noted in the Introduction, the Voorburg Group is addressing turnover statistics for the first time with this revisited sector paper.
 The recommended development options presented here are based on an independent review of practices in a variety of countries that reported industry or product level turnover programs in the Voorburg Group status report in advance of the 2008 meeting in Aguascalientes, Mexico.